Selling A House With Tenants In Colorado

 If you are a landlord and you have a property with tenants and you’re thinking about selling

 Yes, you can still list and sell your property but you will still benefit from having cooperation with your tenants so that you can schedule showings to sell the property.
-Otherwise, you will have to go the legal route and post notice that you need access to your property within 24 hours.
+Otherwise, you will have to go the legal route and post a notice that you need access to your property within 24 hours.

-As long as you give the tenants 24 hours’ notice, you are legally allowed to access your own property in the State of Colorado.
+As long as you give the tenants 24 hours’ notice, you are legally allowed to access your property in the State of Colorado.

 Selling With Tenants Inside Does Present Some Challenges